PDE estimates for multi-dimensional KPZ equation: Bounds for the infra-red cut-off inhomogeneous equation

-The approximations in (1) and (2) are responsible for the renormalization procedure in which $\lambda$ becomes the scale-dependent parameter $\lambda^j$, and $G^j$, $g^j$ also receive correction terms (see third article in the series, (3) {\em The multi-scale expansion in the small-field regime} for further explanations).
+The approximations in (1), (2), (3) are responsible for the renormalization procedure in which $\lambda$ becomes the scale-dependent parameter $\lambda^{(j)}$ (actually $\lambda$ is not renormalized in the case of the KPZ$_3$ model because it is super-renormalizable in the infra-red, i.e. subcritical at large scales), $g$ becomes $g^{(j)}$, and $G^j$ also receives correction terms (see further article in our series).